Viral video prompts Myanmar to investigate police brutality against Rohingya villagers

 Series of videos

 "It's telling that these local officers apparently felt so at ease in what they were doing that they had no hesitation in filming it," Phil Robertson of Human Rights Watch told CNN.

 "If the police feel so immune that they film themselves inflicting such brutal beatings, one wonders what other horrors might be taking place off camera that they were not willing to record."

 This is the latest in a series of videos that show alleged abuse by Myanmar authorities in recent months.
 Another video from November shows burned bodies and the remnants of a burned house.
-Human Rights Watch said that hundreds of homes have been destroyed as part of the crackdown
+Human Rights Watch said that hundreds of homes have been destroyed as part of the crackdown.